 Here is what Russell has to say:

-South African qualified and experienced medical staff are highly sought after in the cruise ship industry given their work ethic and skill set.
-With a prior background in the practice of cruise ship medicine, and experience in private healthcare management in South Africa, I believe I have the ability to recognize those unique characteristics required of doctors, nurses or paramedics that wish to work at sea.
+South African, British, European, Canadian, New Zeeland and Australian qualified and experienced medical staff are highly sought after in the cruise ship industry given their work ethic and skill set.
+With a prior background in the practice of cruise ship medicine, and experience in private healthcare management, I believe I have the ability to recognize those unique characteristics required of doctors, nurses or paramedics that wish to work at sea.

 For some, being a ship’s doctor, nurse or paramedic is a career change, for others it is the gap year they never had, or an opportunity to break away from the norm and do something exceptionally rewarding and exciting – an opportunity to work and travel to exotic destinations and earn a competitive US $ salary.
 Making that career change is a big decision and I aim to support our applicants every step of the way.